Annual Report 2025

 Online consultation opportunity and local consultations conducted in 7 countries

-In 2025, UEBT strengthened its policy support to members by produceding specialised briefs on three major EU sustainability regulations.
+In 2025, UEBT produced specialised briefs on three major EU sustainability regulations.
 These briefs interpret complex requirements through the lens of botanicals supply chains.
 By translating regulatory developments into practical guidance, UEBT is supporting and guiding companies to understand what the changes mean for their sourcing systems, supplier relationships, and biodiversity commitments.
-Three briefs were made available:
+3 briefs were made available:

 EU Deforestation Regulation – Practical guidance for botanical sourcing